kevinhughes27/parity-server/README.md

     * `python server/cli.py create-leagues`
     * `python server/cli.py zuluru-sync`
     * `python server/cli.py game-sync`
-5. You can inspect the server responses at `http://localhost:5000/api/weeks/1` and `http://localhost:5000/api/stats` etc.
+5. You can inspect available leagues at at `http://localhost:5000/api/leagues`
+6. Then league API calls like `http://localhost:5000/api/10/weeks/1` and `http://localhost:5000/api/10/stats` (where `10` is the league_id) etc.

 Roster sync requires certain zuluru privileges and some offline saved player data.
 If you need a full database ask for in #parity-dev and someone will help you out.